digital-asset/daml/docs/source/daml/intro/3_Data.rst

 - Most of the variables are declared inside a ``let`` block.

   That's because the ``scenario do`` block expects scenario actions like ``submit`` or ``getParty``.
 An integer like ``123`` is not an action, it's a pure expression, something we can evaluate without any ledger.
 You can think of the ``let`` as turning variable declaration into an action.
-- None of the variables have annotations to say what type they are.
+- Few of the variables have annotations to say what type they are.

   That's because DAML is very good at *inferring* types.
 The compiler knows that ``123`` is an ``Int``, so if you declare ``my_int = 123``, it can infer that ``my_int`` is also an ``Int``.
 This means you don't have to write the type annotation ``my_int : Int = 123``.